famouswelshman/rocktailsbar/README.md

 The website features a basic interactive navbar to navigate the site with ease.
 This navbar which is a product of the Bootstrap code will be present on all pages and will adapt to each resolution by compressing the navbar options content to a dropdown icon when shown on smaller devices.
 I kept the navbar style as 'light' so it would not clutter the page.

 ### - __Footer and Social Media Links__
-The footer for the website is consistent across all pages and gives the user acces to click on a social media link external to the site and also clickable links within the wesbite.
+The footer for the website is consistent across all pages and gives the user acces to click on a social media links that open externally.

 # FUTURE FEATURES
-The future aim of the site is to encourage returning visitors of the page to purchase the band related merchandise such as T-shirts and Logo Stickers.
-Additional media material will be available for user to view such as videos and downloadable music tracks exclusive to the website.
+The future aim of the site is to attract new customers to a trendy, live music venue whilst they are on holiday and near the venue.
+Similar to brands such as Pacha and SPACE, the aim of the website was to also sell merchandise and offer access to events.
+Build upon the brand of 'Cocktails' and market it as 'the top live music venue in Ibiza'!

 # TYPOGRAPHY AND COLOUR SCHEME
 Since the theme of this website is that of a trendy, live music and drinks venue, I opted for some styles that would reflect and enhance the kind of things offered at the bar venue.
 Cocktails and tapas traditionally have some association with italic style writing which I used primarily for the links to other pages offering drinks, live music and food pages.